krakjoe/pthreads-polyfill/README.md

 [![Build Status](https://travis-ci.org/krakjoe/pthreads-polyfill.svg)](https://travis-ci.org/krakjoe/pthreads-polyfill)

-*pthreads-polyfill* aims to satisfy the API requirements of *pthreads* classes such that code written to depend on *pthreads* will work when *pthreads* is not, or can not be loaded.
+*pthreads-polyfill* aims to satisfy the API requirements of *pthreads*, such that code written to depend on *pthreads* will work when *pthreads* is not, or can not be loaded.

 *pthreads-polyfill* does not implement the same execution model, for obvious reasons, and has no external dependencies.